VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Related Work

 \subsection{Learning-specialized simulators}

 High acquisition rates for both sensory data and robot physics significantly accelerate the training process of learning-based algorithms.
-This makes them essential features for simulators designed for learning.
 Notably, physics computation can be achieved at very high frequencies in some existing simulators.
 For instance, by paralleled running, the frame rate of physics computation can reach an impressive 100000 FPS in Flightmare \cite{flightmare} and OmniDrone \cite{OmniDrone}.
-However, the frame rates will drop down to hundreds of FPS if the visual observation is rendered simultaneously in Flightmare.
-PyBulletDrone \cite{pybullet} achieves high rendering FPS via simple rendering engine OpenGL3 and TinyRender \footnote{https://github.com/ssloy/tinyrenderer}.
-However, the direct basic OpenGL-based rendering engine lacks the functionality to import complex scenes and objects, making it difficult to train navigation policies using diverse and complicated scene data.
+However, the frame rates will drop to hundreds of FPS if the visual observation is rendered simultaneously in Flightmare.
+PyBulletDrone \cite{pybullet} achieves high rendering FPS via simple rendering engine OpenGL3 and TinyRender\footnote{https://github.com/ssloy/tinyrenderer}.
+However, the direct basic OpenGL-based rendering engine lacks the functionality to import complex scenes and objects, making it difficult to leverage open-source scene datasets.

-Selecting a rendering platform for training vision-based flight policies necessitates balancing speed, open-source scene availability, and hardware requirements.
-Habitat-sim\cite{puig2023habitat}, a lightweight simulator for training embodied agents, excels in rendering speed due to its customized rendering engine.
-It is compatible with numerous popular open-source datasets, including photo-realistic 3D reconstructions and digital forms, and offers flexible interfaces for customizing scenes and agent configurations, all with minimal hardware performance requirements.
-However, it focuses solely on ground robots and manipulations.
+Selecting a rendering platform for training vision-based flight policies requires balancing speed, open-source scene availability, and hardware requirements.
+Habitat-sim, a lightweight simulator, excels in rendering speed and supports popular open-source datasets with minimal hardware demands.
+However, it primarily focuses on ground robots and manipulations.
 In contrast, Nvidia's Isaac Sim \footnote{https://developer.nvidia.com/isaac/sim} is a comprehensive simulator that features extensive joint optimizations in rendering and simulation at the software architecture level.
 Nevertheless, it has higher hardware requirements and provides less flexibility and extensibility compared to Habitat-sim.
-Given these considerations, Habitat-sim appears to be a promising tool for addressing the limitations of existing learning-specialized simulators for aerial robots.
+Our simulator, built on Habitat-sim, leverages its fast rendering engine and extensive 3D datasets but is specifically tailored for aerial robots.
+Unlike other simulators focused on state-only tasks, VisFly emphasizes vision-based flights and fully integrates with OpenAI's Gym standards for easy customization.
+VisFly also provides modular examples and tutorials to help users quickly start training vision-based UAV tasks.